weihan1/transientangelo/README.md

 python launch.py --config <CONFIG_PATH> --gpu <GPU_ID> --train dataset.scene=<SCENE> dataset.num_views=<NUM_VIEWS>
 ```
 Two main configs: `transient-neuralangelo-blender.yaml` and `transient-neuralangelo-captured.yaml` are our configs for the simulated and captured dataset, respectively.
 On the low photon experiments, please use the `transient-neuralangelo-blender{PHOTON_LEVEL}.yaml` and `transient-neuralangelo-captured{PHOTON_LEVEL}.yaml`.
 In the current code base, evaluation will follow immediately after training.

+For multi-gpu traininig, you can specify multiple gpu ids.

 ### Evaluation
 If you decide to run evaluation, you will be using this command structure: